simranss/flutter_iterable_dropdown/README.md

 }
 ```

-## Upcoming Features

-### Grouping options
-Options can be grouped by a certain field or a combination of fields.
-The same label can appear twice if they are in separate groups.
-This will present hierarchy to the options.

-### onChanged Callback
-As of now the package doesn't have an `onChanged` callback which I will be adding soon.

 ## Additional information

 You can contribute to this package via the [Github Repo](https://github.com/simranss/flutter_iterable_dropdown).
 Check out the [Contribution Page](CONTRIBUTING.md) for reference.